adambard/learnxinyminutes-docs/vim.html.markdown

 Ex Mode      - used to drop down to the bottom with the ':' prompt to enter commands

 ```
+    i                # Puts vim into insert mode, before the cursor position
+    a                # Puts vim into insert mode, after the cursor position
+    v                # Puts vim into visual mode
     :                # Puts vim into ex mode
-    v                # Puts vim into visual mode
-    <esc>            # 'Escapes' from whichever mode you're in into Command mode
+    <esc>            # 'Escapes' from whichever mode you're in, into Command mode

     # Copying and pasting text